Ewart G. Plank: Early life

 Ewart Gladstone Plank was born in Garden City, Missouri, on 4 November 1897, the son of Ulysses and Emma Plank née Zeigler.
 He had an older sister, Elizabeth.
 The family moved to Lawrence, Kansas, where he entered the University of Kansas in 1915, and joined the Kansas National Guard.
 In 1917, he was called to active duty for World War I, and served in the ranks in France with the 137th Infantry Regiment, part of the 35th Division.

-However, he returned to the United States on being appointed to the United States Military Academy (USMA) at West Point, New York, which he entered on 17 June 1918.
+Plank returned to the United States on being appointed to the United States Military Academy (USMA) at West Point, New York, which he entered on 17 June 1918.
 He became an editor of the annual yearbook, The Howitzer.
 The class of 1920 was initially supposed to graduate after one year, but the end of the war led to it being extended.
 The class was given the option of graduating after three years instead of just two.
 None did however, and the entire class graduated on 15 June 1920.
-Plank was ranked 44th in the class.
+He was ranked 44th in the class.

-He was commissioned as a second lieutenant in the Coast Artillery Corps on 2 July 1920, and promoted to first lieutenant the same day.
+Plank was commissioned as a second lieutenant in the Coast Artillery Corps on 2 July 1920, and promoted to first lieutenant the same day.
 To give seniority to reserve officers who had served overseas and wished to take a regular commission, the new graduates' commissioning had been delayed by seventeen days.
 The army paid them in the interim, despite a Government Accountability Office ruling that they were not entitled to it.